Santa Muerte: Attributes and iconography

 Other objects associated with Santa Muerte include scales, an hourglass, an owl, and an oil lamp.
 The scales allude to equity, justice, and impartiality, as well as divine will.
 An hourglass indicates the time of life on earth and also the belief that death is not the end, as the hourglass can be inverted to start over.
 The hourglass denotes Santa Muerte's relationship with time as well as with the worlds above and below.
 It also symbolizes patience.
 An owl symbolizes her ability to navigate the darkness and her wisdom; the owl is also said to act as a messenger.
-A lamp symbolizes intelligence and spirit, to light the way through the darkness of ignorance and doubt. owls in particular are associated with Mesoamerican death deities such as Mictlantecuhtli and seen as evidence of continuity of death worship into Santa Muerte.
+A lamp symbolizes intelligence and spirit, to light the way through the darkness of ignorance and doubt.
+Owls in particular are associated with Mesoamerican death deities such as Mictlantecuhtli and seen as evidence of continuity of death worship into Santa Muerte.
 Some followers of Santa Muerte believe that she is jealous and that her image should not be placed next to those of other saints or deities, or there will be consequences.

-Many artists, particularly Mexican-American artists, have played with Santa Muerte's image.
+Many artists, particularly Mexican-American artists, have worked with Santa Muerte's image.
 One of the images considered to be the most controversial in Mexico is the fusion of Santa Muerte and the Virgin of Guadalupe, into what is sometimes known as GuadaMuerte.
-This image has been very polemical for many Mexicans as it features Santa Muerte dressed like the Virgin, in blue veil with stars on it, red dress, with a fiery yellow halo behind her head and often in praying pose.
-It has, according to news sources, been so upsetting to the Catholic Church that Santa Muerte leaders in Mexico have advised against its use, while in the Santa Muerte community some leaders and devotees are angered that their powerful, formidable folk saint would be conflated with a completely separate entity and suffering female figure, the Virgin of Guadalupe, as the practices are different on many levels.
+This image has been very polemical for many Mexicans as it features Santa Muerte dressed like the Virgin of Guadalupe, in blue veil with stars on it, red dress, with a fiery yellow halo behind her head and often in a praying pose.
+It has, according to news sources, been so upsetting to the Catholic Church that Santa Muerte leaders in Mexico have advised against its use, while in the Santa Muerte community some leaders and devotees are angered that their powerful, formidable folk saint would be conflated with a completely separate entity, the Virgin of Guadalupe, as the practices are different on many levels.